GolamCh/GolamCh/README.md

 ### About me
 I graduated from City, University of London in 2020 with a degree in Aeronautical Engineering and I am currently undergoing Java SDET Consultant training at Sparta Global.
-Currently, my next goal is to land a role within the industry as an SDET Consultant and put my skills to use.
+My next goal is to land a role within the industry as an SDET Consultant and put my skills to use.

 I started self-teaching programming in the summer of 2020 soon after my graduation and have developed a whole host of skills since.
 Please see my "Skills" section below to know more about some of the things I've learnt during this time!